-One of my paintings is based on important scientific discoveries by Dr. Neil Shubin’s work looking at the tiktaalik as the missing link between land and water animals.
+One of my paintings is based on important scientific discoveries in Dr Neil Shubin’s work looking at the tiktaalik as the missing link between land and water animals.

-Is art helping understand scientific issues or it is challenging what society understand about them?
+Is art helping understand scientific issues or it is challenging what society understands about them?

 Both.
 Art challenges society’s understanding of science, as well as, what we think about directions or research in science.
-My art includes topics that challenge our thinking about subjects like human cloning, biological warfare, or creating genetic children of same sex couples.
+My art includes topics that challenge our thinking about subjects like human cloning, biological warfare, or creating of genetic children of same-sex couples.

-Scientists have created an offspring from two female mice, resulting in a fatherless mouse.
+Scientists have created offspring from two female mice, resulting in a fatherless mouse.
 In my art I frequently try to educate viewers about “real science.”
-Through my art I’ve offered information about evolution, malaria, and endosymbiosis.
+Through my art, I’ve offered information about evolution, malaria, and endosymbiosis.
 My current project focuses on endometriosis.